Joan Birman: Family

-Her parents were George and Lillian Lyttle, both Jewish immigrants.
+Her parents were George and Lillian Lyttle, both Jewish.
 Her father was from Russia but grew up in Liverpool, England.
+At age 17, George emigrated to the US and became a successful dress manufacturer.
 Her mother was born in New York and her parents were Russian-Polish immigrants.

-At age 17, George emigrated to the US and became a successful dress manufacturer.
-He appreciated the opportunities from having a business but he wanted his daughters to focus on education.
-She has three children, Kenneth P. Birman, Deborah Birman Shlider, and Carl David Birman.
-Her late husband, Joseph Birman, was a physicist and a leading advocate for human rights for scientists.
+Birman's father appreciated the opportunities from having a business but he wanted his daughters to focus on education.

+Joan Birman married Joseph Birman in 1950, the year she and he gained Masters degrees in their respective fields.
+They have three children, Kenneth Paul Birman, Deborah Birman Shlider, and Carl David Birman.
+Her husband, who died in October 2016, was a physicist and a leading advocate for human rights for scientists.

 Education

 After high school, Birman entered Swarthmore College, a coeducational institution in Swarthmore, Pennsylvania, and majored in mathematics.
-However, she disliked living in the dorms so she transferred to Barnard College, a women's only college affiliated to Columbia University, to live at home.
+However, she disliked living in the dorms so she transferred to Barnard College, a women-only college affiliated with Columbia University, in order to live at home.

-Birman received her B.A.
-(1948) in mathematics from Barnard College and an M.A.
-(1950) in physics from Columbia University.
-After working in industry from 1950 to 1960, she did a PhD in mathematics at the Courant Institute at New York University under the supervision of Wilhelm Magnus, graduating in 1968.
-Her dissertation was titled Braid groups and their relationship to mapping class groups.
+Birman received her B.A. in mathematics from Barnard College in 1948 and an M.A. in physics from Columbia University in 1950.
+After working in industry from 1950 to 1960, she studied mathematics at the Courant Institute at New York University under the supervision of Wilhelm Magnus, earning her PhD in 1968.
+Her dissertation was titled "Braid groups and their relationship to mapping class groups".